-The Comprehensive Income and Expenditure Statement explains how the Council's reserves have fallen by £150.541 million during the 2020/2021.
-The majority of the fall in Unusable Reserves is reflected within the Other Comprehensive Income and Expenditure section of the statement.
-A £136.058 million remeasurement of the net defined benefit liability, which is due to changes in financial assumptions used by the Actuary, and £8.662 million downward revaluation in operational properties.
+The Comprehensive Income and Expenditure Statement recorded total income of £158.442 million during 2021/2022.
+Other Comprehensive Income and Expenditure saw income of £141.824 million recorded; £118.862 million remeasurement of the net defined benefit liability; and £22.962 million upward revaluation in operational properties.
 Further details are enclosed within Note 39 on the movement of the net defined benefit liability and Note 14 on downward operational property revaluations.

-The positive movement posted to Usable Reserves is offset in part by a deficit of £5.821 million in the provision of services for the 2020/2021 financial year.
-The deficit is the equivalent figure to the outturn a private sector organisation would show in their published Statement of Accounts.
-This position is then amended by statutory adjustments to create the net balance funded by Council Tax for 2020/2021.
+The Council experienced a Surplus of £16.618 million on the Provision of Services as net income exceeded expenditure.
+The surplus/deficit is the equivalent figure to the outturn a private sector organisation would show in their published Statement of Accounts.
+This position is then amended by statutory adjustments to create the net balance funded by Council Tax for 2021/2022.
 The statutory adjustments are detailed within Note 9.